YuriyNik/drones_backend/README.md

-SpringBoot app works with local Db or with PGSQL started at testing container. model implements Drones entity - carrier for medication 'delivery' it sapports data model and business validation
+SpringBoot app works with local Db or with PGSQL started at testing container. model implements Drones entity - carrier for medication 'delivery' it supports data model and business validation